StefanOfficial/Win-Activator/README.md

 # Win-Activator
-This mehtod works with XP or Higher!
+This method works with Windows XP and later versions.

 ## Script Role

-- **Win 11 Pro Activator** = It change productkey, kms host and activate the OS.
+- **Win 11 Pro Activator** = Changes the product key and KMS host, then attempts to activate the operating system.

 ## Features

-- Supports Windows XP or Higher
+-Supports Windows XP and later versions
-- UTF-8 encoding enabled
+-UTF-8 encoding enabled
-- Hungarian language by default
+-Hungarian language by default
-- Accented characters display correctly regardless of system locale
+-Accented characters are displayed correctly regardless of the system locale

 ---

 # Win 11 Pro Activator

-**Win 11 Pro Activator** It change productkey, kms host and activate the OS.
+**Win 11 Pro Activator** changes the product key and KMS host, then attempts to activate the operating system.

 ### Configuration

-Modify the following produckt key to match your Windows version:
+Modify the following product key to match your Windows version:

 ```bat
 slmgr /ipk W269N-WFGWX-YVC9B-4J6C9-T83GX